ketch/RK-Opt/paper.md

 Here *optimal* means that the stable step size is maximized for a given ODE spectrum.
 The corresponding optimization problem is intractable under a direct implementation.
-The package uses the algorithm developed in [@2012_optimal_stability_polynomials], which transforms the problem into a sequence of convex problems and typically yields a solution in a few seconds.
-It relies on CVX [@cvx;@gb08] to solve the convex subproblems.
+The package uses the algorithm developed in [@2012_optimal_stability_polynomials], which relaxes the global optimization problem by solving a sequence of convex subproblems.
+Under certain technical assumptions, the result is guaranteed to be the optimal solution of the original problem.  `polyopt` relies on CVX [@cvx;@gb08] to solve the convex subproblems.
 This package is usually used as the first step in designing a Runge-Kutta method.

 ## `RK-Coeff-Opt`